Boscaí / Boxes 1 & 2

 There have been some interesting suggestions so far: TikTok dances, cardboard boxes, a router!, dinosaurs, Netflix, T.V., markers, fairy doors, slime, and quite a few book suggestions!
-Bikes, paints, toilet roll cylinders/ tubes, board games, chalk, Meccano, audio-books, daily walks, skateboards, and a copy of the Children’s Times…We’ve had a few suggestions too for Leo Varadkar’s speech of March 17th, which many children found reassuring.
+Bikes, paints, toilet roll cylinders/ tubes, board games, chalk, Meccano, audio-books, board games, swimming, daily walks, skateboards, and a copy of the Children’s Times…We’ve had a few suggestions too for Leo Varadkar’s speech of March 17th, which many children found so reassuring.
 We’re adding in one example of the cotton cartoon print masks we had made locally and which we donated to local children and to Enable Ireland Children’s services.

 Thank you to all the wonderful children who’ve sent in their ideas.
 We haven’t stopped collecting yet and welcome suggestions, so keep them coming!

 ***Parents/teachers, we’d especially welcome school copy books from the days just prior to lockdown, or examples of work given online to children to complete after school closed.